nataliatesarova/project-four/README.md

 HomeChef, a web platform crafted with Django using Python, JavaScript, CSS/Bootstrap, and HTML, is a celebration of heart warming home-cooked meals.
 Tailored for home cooks around the globe, this website provides a virtual haven for users passionate about sharing their culinary creations.
 Whether you're a seasoned home chef or an enthusiastic cook, HomeChef empowers you to create and share your favorite home-cooked recipes.
 HomeChef  was created as the fourth project for the Code Institute Diploma in Software Development.
 The site features include user authentication and full CRUD functionality.
-Users are given the ability to elevate their dishes with appealing photos, share their cooking through visual elements, and gives the option to like and comment on the recipes.
+Users are given the ability to elevate their dishes with appealing photos, share their cooking with others and like and comment on the recipes.
-Link to the live site - [HomeChef](https://recipeblog-e0d016298fa8.herokuapp.com/)
+Link to the live site - [HomeChef](https://recipeblog-e0d016298fa8.herokuapp.com/).

 ## Design